javascript-tutorial/en.javascript.info/1-js/7-deeper/2-closure/8-make-army/solution.md

 army[5](); // 5
 ```

 Look at the trick.
-The `while` loop just like `for`, makes a new Lexical Environment for each run.
+The `while` loop, just like `for`, makes a new Lexical Environment for each run.
 So we must make sure that it gets the right value for a `shooter` will access it.

 We copy `let j = i`.
-This makes a loop-local `j` and copies the value of `i` to it.
+This makes a loop body local `j` and copies the value of `i` to it.
 Primitives are copied "by value", so we actually get a complete independent copy of `i`, belonging to the current loop iteration.